Lupinus perennis (Wild Lupine)

 Sundial Lupine, Wild Lupine, Perennial Lupine, Old Maid's Bonnets, Quaker Bonnets, Sundial, Sundial Lupin

 Lupinus perennis (Wild Lupine) is a showy perennial boasting narrow, elongated clusters of usually deep blue, pea-like flowers from mid-spring to mid-summer.
 The ravishing blossoms are borne atop erect stems, well above the elegant foliage of palmately compound blue-green leaves.
-Rich in nectar, they are attractive to butterflies, hummingbirds, and many pollinators.
+Rich in nectar, they attract butterflies, hummingbirds, and pollinators.
 The flowers are followed by hairy seed pods, which ripen in midsummer.
-The seed pods open forcibly, ejecting the seeds several feet away from the mother plant.
+The seed pods open forcibly, ejecting the seeds several feet from the mother plant.
 Birds and small mammals feast on them.
-Wild Lupine is a cool-season plant that dies down in the heat of summer.
+Wild Lupine is a cool-season wildflower that dies down in summer heat.
 It is a long-lived nitrogen-fixing plant that grows from a taproot that penetrates the soil to a great depth.
 Wild Lupine is excellent for the perennial border, prairie reconstruction, or any naturalized area as long as their soil is sandy.

 ---|---|